 #7 – Atlanta

-A show so good that it gets to be whatever it wants to be from episode-to-episode – comedy, drama, horror, numerous episodes don’t involve the main cast at all, let alone take place in the city of Atlanta! – and comes away all the more engrossing and mind blowing for it.
-Series creator and star Donald Glover set out to pull off an important show (Atlanta has a lot to say about race, for example) and do it his own way, and completely pulled it off.
+A show so good that it got to be whatever it wanted to be from episode-to-episode.
+Comedy, drama, horror, numerous episodes don’t involve the main cast at all, let alone take place in the city of Atlanta(!), and it comes away all the more engrossing and mind blowing for it.
+Series creator and star Donald Glover set out to pull off an important show (Atlanta has a lot to say about race, for example) with his own singular vision and completely wildly succeeded.
 Bonus: Brian Tyree Henry as Alfred/Paper Boi and LaKeith Stanfield as Darius are superstars.

 #8 – Band of Brothers